FactNet: A Billion-Scale Knowledge Graph for Multilingual Factual Grounding: FactNet-Bench: Construction and Experimental Details

 \section{FactNet-Bench: Construction and Experimental Details}

-This section documents the construction procedures, split assignment, leakage controls, and implementation details referenced in \S\ref{sec:benchmarks_experiments}.
-Unless otherwise specified, all benchmark instances are derived deterministically from a frozen FactNet snapshot identified by \texttt{build\_id} in the build manifest (Appendix~\ref{app:reproducibility}).
-All split files, preprocessing artifacts, and evaluation scripts are released and can be regenerated from the manifest without relying on external endpoints.
+This section details the construction procedures, split assignment, leakage controls, and implementation details referenced in \S\ref{sec:benchmarks_experiments}.
+Unless otherwise noted, all benchmark instances are derived deterministically from a frozen FactNet snapshot identified by \texttt{build\_id} in the build manifest (Appendix~\ref{app:reproducibility}).
+All split files, preprocessing artifacts, and evaluation scripts are publicly released and can be regenerated from the manifest without any dependence on external endpoints.